Dermot O'Leary: Charity work

 O'Leary opened The Rodillian Academy in 2001.
-He is one of nine presidents of the Young People's Trust for the Environment and is a patron of the international children's film festival CineMagic, a registered charity for young people based in Belfast.
+He is one of nine presidents of Better Planet Education and is a patron of the international children's film festival CineMagic, a registered charity for young people based in Belfast.
 He has campaigned on behalf of Make Poverty History, and visited Sierra Leone with CAFOD accompanied by his father.
 He is also a patron of the male cancer awareness campaign Everyman.
 In 2003, he played in a charity match for the Colchester Gladiators as a punt returner, helping to raise £2,500 for the Barnardo's children's fund.

 In 2005, O'Leary ran the London Marathon for the third time, completing it for his first time under four hours.

 In March 2014, along with Jeremy Kyle, Bill Bailey, John Prescott, Richard Osman, Rizzle Kicks, Louis Smith, Levi Roots, and Ricky Wilson, O'Leary went commando for charity to raise awareness of testicular cancer.
 The promo was released on 24 February 2014.

 For Red Nose Day 2015, O'Leary participated in a 24-hour dance to raise money for Comic Relief.

 Personal life

 O'Leary married his long-term girlfriend, Dee Koppang, in Chiddingstone in September 2012.
-They have one son, who was born in June 2020.
+They have one son, Kasper, who was born in June 2020.

-In a 2003 interview, O'Leary identified as a fan of the Socialist Workers Party but added that they would "take all of [his] money", so he instead supported the Labour Party.
-He supports Arsenal F.C. and London Irish RFC.
+In a 2003 interview, O'Leary praised the Socialist Workers Party but quipped that they would "take all of [his] money", so he instead supported the Labour Party.
+He supports Arsenal F.C., Celtic F.C. and London Irish RFC.
 He can be heard on the Footballistically Arsenal podcast with his friends and fellow Arsenal fans Dan Baldwin and Boyd Hilton; on the show, it was mentioned that he owns shares in the club.
 He supports Wexford GAA in Gaelic games.
 During a studio guest appearance on Fantasy Football Euro 2004, he spoke of his support for the Republic of Ireland national football team and the national rugby union team.

 In 2007, O'Leary was an usher at the wedding of Holly Willoughby.
 He is a practising Roman Catholic.
 In an interview with Peter Stanford of the Daily Telegraph in February 2008, he "cheerfully" admitted using contraception while living with his future wife: "I do get it in the neck from some Catholics who say I am a buffet Catholic, picking and choosing the bits I like or don't like."

 O'Leary co-owned the Fishy Fishy restaurants in Brighton and Poole.
 The Poole restaurant closed in 2013, and the Brighton restaurant closed in 2016.